litalshl/crawler/README.md

 1. Urls set has duplicates of the form of actions on the same webpage, like http://www.pmichaud.com/wiki/Pm/HomePage?action=edit and http://www.pmichaud.com/wiki/Pm/HomePage?action=diff
 2. Need to add tests - units and integration tests based on the description below.
+3. Some urls content are not saved in DB with TypeError

 # Tests to perform: